vic-torr/machines-monitor/README.md

 7.)
 =============================
 a)
-It's implementation similar to insertion sort algorithm.
+It's implementation of insertion sort algorithm.
 It sorts in crescent order.
+And returns the sorted array.

 b) Output:
 ```
 5 6 8 12 34 35 38 44 55
 ```

 c) The while loop shifts a large amount of the array whenever finds a smaller $val.
 It has complexity order of O(n²) of swaps and comparisons.
-It can be improved implementing a more efficient algorithm, like QuickSort.
+It can be improved by: is the inner loop, where is comparing each element with the selected element by the outer loop $var.
+Since the inner loop covers the sorted section of list, is possible to replace this linear search by a binary search method.